sagyvolkov/sherlock/README.md

 This project was created to measure database performance using  Openshift Container Storage (OCS), which is Ceph based, but can easily run using any other SDS provider for OCP/k8s (in fact it was tested using other SDS and cloud storage providers - the only hardcoded notion for OCS/Ceph is the optional function to measure RBD based PVCs performance).

 ## Requirements

+The only real requirement is bash > 4.0
-Bash > 4.0 (for macOS, just "brew install bash", then either use "/usr/local/bin/bash" in the scripts or update /etc/shells).
+(for macOS, just "brew install bash", then either use "/usr/local/bin/bash" in the scripts or update /etc/shells).

 ### Deployments